ItIsApachee/simple3d/README.md

 # Simple3d
 This library aims to be a simple tool to let you visualise simple 3D primitives.
+To provide maximum flexibility the library is using ANGLE (https://github.com/google/angle) as graphics backend.

 ## Development.
 Coding standard - Google C++ Style Guide. (https://github.com/cpplint/cpplint)